balena-io-experimental/balena-greengrass-v2/README.md

 1. Create a new fleet in your balenaCloud dashboard, and add a new device to the fleet.

-2. Set the following [device variables](https://docs.balena.io/learn/manage/variables/) for your AWS IoT Thing in the balenaCloud dashboard (do this before pushing any code to your fleet!):
+2. Set the following [device variables](https://docs.balena.io/learn/manage/variables/) for your AWS IoT Thing in the balenaCloud dashboard:

 - `AWS_REGION` such as `us-east-1` or whichever is used for your devices (usually seen in the upper right of your AWS dashboard)